Skip to Content

 Boda Bodas (Motorcycle Taxis)

 Motorcycle taxis, or boda bodas, are the most common form of transportation in Uganda.
 These are the fastest transportation option in cities but they are dangerous.
 Many drivers are not well trained.
-They make risky maneuvers in traffic, such as running red lights and weaving through traffic.
-Many motorcycles are not well maintained.
+They make risky maneuvers in traffic.
+For example, they may run red lights and weave through traffic.
+Many motorcycles are also not well maintained.
+The tires may be worn bald.
+The brakes may not be properly adjusted.
+Many drivers don’t have helmets for passenger.
+This increases their risk of head injuries during an accident.
+Some motorcycles also have poor lighting.
+This makes nighttime rides more dangerous.

 I was involved in one minor accident while riding a boda.
 A car was coming down a hill too fast and my driver decided to make a right turn in front of him.
 Luckily, the driver saw us and slowed down.
 He still hit the front of the bike.
-No one was injured but it was a frightening experience.
+No one was injured but it was pretty scary experience.
+If the driver hadn’t have slowed down, we could have been run over.

 Trucks

-Trucks are another road hazard.
-They are often overloaded.
+Large trucks also make the roads more dangerous.
+Trucks are often overloaded.
 The cargo is often not properly secured.
-This can present a danger if the truck tips while taking a corner too quickly or if the cargo falls onto the road while the truck is moving.
+This can be dangerous if the truck tips while taking a corner too quickly or if the cargo falls onto the road.
 Drivers sometimes go too fast and lose control.

 Civil Unrest in Uganda